-- A broad range of languages are spoken in the Gold Coast Primary Health Network (GCPHN) region, including growing numbers from countries where trauma and torture issues can impact an individual's ability to access appropriate services. - Use of interpreter services can be difficult, particularly telephone-based services, as interpreters may have limited understanding of mental health issues and cultural sensitivity coupled with the limited capacity of existing CALD services to support mental health clients. - Stigma, privacy concerns and cultural issues present barriers to people accessing services. - Flexibility of service provision, such as outreach, is necessary to engage homeless people and those at risk of becoming homeless.
-There are a high number of homeless people in Southport, Surfers Paradise and Coolangatta.
-There are high number of socio-economically disadvantaged people in Southport and Gold Coast North. - Training and education are required for services to ensure safe and appropriate service provision for LGBTIQAP+ people. - Children (Ages 0-12) particularly children in care have high needs (see Mental Health Children and Young People Needs Assessment Summary). - Perinatal depression may affect quite many women, but they may not seek services due to stigma.
+- Use of interpreter services can be difficult, particularly telephone-based services, as interpreters may have limited understanding of mental health issues and cultural sensitivity coupled with the limited capacity of existing CALD services to support mental health clients. - Stigma, privacy concerns and cultural issues present barriers to people accessing services. - Flexibility of service provision, such as outreach, is necessary to engage homeless people and those at risk of becoming homeless.
+There is a high number of homeless people in Southport, Surfers Paradise and Coolangatta, and a high number of socio-economically disadvantaged people in Southport and Gold Coast North. - Training and education are required for services to ensure safe and appropriate service provision for LGBTIQAP+ people.
+LGBTIQAP+ organisations are time limited and must facilitate communication with broader health services. - Children aged 0 to 12, particularly children in care, have high needs (see Mental Health Children and Young People Needs Assessment Summary). - Perinatal depression a considerable proportion of women, but they may not seek services due to stigma.
 Use of GCPHN funded services is low.